 Few studies explain the important trends in journalism education, but what we have raises serious issues.
 Professors still debate the fundamentals.
-Scholars have shown that, despite “an urgent necessity,” programs are not changing rapidly to reflect the multimedia world.
+Scholars have shown that, despite “an urgent necessity,” programs are not changing rapidly to reflect the multimedia world, a trend that continues.
 Most faculty members have never worked in digital media, never mind social or mobile media.
 Relatively few professionals get tenure track positions, and the traditional machinery to produce new professors — PhD programs — does not come close to keeping up with the nation’s diversity.
 Studies measuring change have failed to focus what is being required of all students, instead declaring schools have gone “digital” if they offer even one elective class in a digital subject.

 Journalism education matters.
 Nearly 9 of every 10 entry-level newsroom hires are graduates of journalism and mass communication programs.
 If students are well-prepared, able to adapt to an ever-changing digital world, there’s hope.
 Yet many graduates emerge from schools as confused about the future as the industry itself, some 80 percent of which are not accredited by the group focusing on the field, a group that until recently did not consider technological change as a major factor in its accreditation standards.